-DC-All frequency components of the signal are coupled to the input of the Trigger circuitry.
+DC-All frequency components of the signal are coupled to the input of the A Trigger circuitry.
 This position is useful for displaying low-frequency or low-repetition-rate signals.

-DC÷10-External trigger signals are attenuated by a factor of 10.
-All frequency components of the signal are coupled to the input of the Trigger circuit.
+DC ÷ 10-10-External trigger signals are attenuated by a factor of 10.
+All frequency components of the signal are coupled to the input of the A Trigger circuit.

-- 30 EXT INPUT Connector-Provides a means of introducing external signals into the trigger circuit through the EXT COUPLING switch. - var Holdoff Control-Provides continuous control of holdoff time between sweeps.
+- 32) EXT INPUT Connector-Provides a means of introducing external signals into the A Trigger circuit through the A EXT COUPLING switch. - B TRIGGER LEVEL Control-Selects the amplitude point on the trigger signals at which the sweep is triggered.
+When fully clockwise (B RUNS AFTER DLY), the B Sweep circuit runs immediately following the delay time selected by the A SEC/DIV and the B DELAY TIME POSITION control. - VAR HOLDOFF Control-Provides continuous control of holdoff time between sweeps.
 Increases the holdoff time by at least a factor of 10.
 This control improves the ability to trigger on aperiodic signals (such as complex digital waveforms).